guiduck/holiday-planner/README.md

 - **Server actions:** I think there are very strong use cases for the server actions that weren't fully exploited.

+- **Skeletons:** Could only serve the PlanCard with its own Skeleton, but actually intended to use it everywhere.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.